Jackgito/quiz-master/README.md

 ### Directory Structure

-- **backend/**: Contains all server-side logic, including routes, models, and configuration.
+- **backend/**: Contains all server-side logic.
+Models folder contains the schemas used for accessing MongoDB, routes handle HTTP requests from the client to do CRUD operations.
+Scripts folder contains a script to generate data to the database.

 - **frontend/**: Contains all client-side code, including components, pages, and styles. index.html and main.jsx act as entry point to the application. main.jsx is also responsible for selecting which page to display.